Professorial Staff - Musical Theatre

 Tel: +44 (0)20 8304 4381

-Tony has given workshops and masterclasses on musical theatre at a variety of venues, including the Royal Academy of Music, The Actors' Centre, GSA, LIPA, Hong Kong Academy for Performing Arts, Goldsmiths College, in Denmark, and the 2006 Cardiff International Festival of Musical Theatre.
+Tony has given workshops and masterclasses on musical theatre at a variety of venues, including the Royal Academy of Music, The Actors' Centre, Guildford School of Acting, Liverpool Institute for Performing Arts, Hong Kong Academy for Performing Arts, Goldsmiths College and the 2006 Cardiff International Festival of Musical Theatre.
 Tony's passion for developing new works and writers led to his involvement with the Vivian Ellis Prize, the Mercury group, the Oxford University/Mackintosh MT workshops and the Quest for a New Musical.
 He was Music Consultant on Dracul (San Diego) and Houdini (New York).

 - Lonely Hearts, film score